 The Good and the Beautiful handpicked a short list of high-frequency sight words for first-grade learners.
 Many of these are spelled phonetically but use complex phonics rules children do not learn until later in their education.

-Our Level 1 list of sight words for first grade contains 51 of these words that are more difficult to spell.
+Our Level 1 list of sight words for first grade contains 51 of these more difficult to spell words.

 Learn more about our award-winning first grade language arts homeschool curriculum!